Elizabeth Fors, an associate at Robins Kaplan, is passionate about helping those injured from medical malpractice or personal injury.

 Before attending law school, Ms. Fors was an Emmy-nominated producer for live sporting events and live pre-game shows.
 During her ten years in the sports industry, she was involved in televising Twins, Timberwolves, Lynx, Brewers, and Bucks games as well as football, hockey, and basketball games at the University of Wisconsin and University of Minnesota.

-Ms. Fors enjoys exploring the outdoors with her golden retriever, spending time with her family, and being the cool aunt to her niece and three nephews.
+Ms. Fors enjoys exploring the outdoors with her dog, spending time with her family, and being the cool aunt to her niece and three nephews.
 She is also the two-time champion of her fantasy baseball league, a longtime knitter, and a lifelong reader of mystery novels.

 Represented an active grandmother who fell off a chair and broke her heel bone – a complex calcaneus fracture.
 An orthopedic physician assistant at an orthopedic clinic in Minnesota determined our client did not need surgery.
 The PA felt he could treat it conservatively.
 Instead of receiving a referral to an ankle specialist right away, our client underwent nearly 30 physical therapy sessions and walked for months on a broken heel.
 Six months later the PA finally ordered an MRI, which showed the fractures did not heal correctly.
 At that point our client required an ankle fusion surgery.
 Elizabeth Fors and Chris Messerly obtained a $325,000 settlement for this now in-active grandmother.